madebyraygun/craft-fractal/README.md

 # Craft CMS + Fractal

-This is a code repo to accompany my 2022 DotAll talk [Implementing component-driven design systems with Craft + Fractal(https://craftcms.com/events/dot-all-2022/sessions/implementing-component-driven-design-systems-with-craft-fractal).
+This is a code repo to accompany my 2022 DotAll talk [Implementing component-driven design systems with Craft + Fractal](https://craftcms.com/events/dot-all-2022/sessions/implementing-component-driven-design-systems-with-craft-fractal).
+The accompanying slides can be found at https://madebyraygun.com/projects/dotall-2022/presentation.

 This is an installable Craft CMS installation, although the asset build step is not set up.
 We're relying on static assets that may need to be copied over to the `public/dist` folder.